TomHuynhSG/RMIT-Slot-Machine-React-Native/README.md

 ## 📖 Description

-This is a simple React Native slot machine game 🎰 designed for a short 1-hour IT & Software Engineering workshop at RMIT SSET!
+This is a simple React Native slot machine game 🎰 designed for short 1-hour IT & Software Engineering workshops at RMIT SSET!

 <table>
   <tr>